With Geno Smith sidelined a week or so, Seahawks sign J.T. Barrett to fill out quarterback spot

 Carroll said last week that “the plan” is for Smith to be available for Seattle’s next preseason game on Aug.
 18 at Minnesota.

-“We think he’s going to be okay for the second game,” Carroll said of Smith, who started Thursday’s preseason opener against Denver, completing 3-9 passes for 58 yards before giving way to Lynch for the second half.
+“We think he’s going to be OK for the second game,” Carroll said of Smith, who started Thursday’s preseason opener against Denver, completing 3-9 passes for 58 yards before giving way to Lynch for the second half.

 Barrett went undrafted in 2018 and spent last year moving on and off the Saints’ practice squad, part of 25 different transactions during his time with New Orleans, before being waived on Aug.
 1.